 The bill amends Section 21-28.9-4 of the General Laws under "The Good Samaritan Overdose Prevention Act of 2016" to enhance legal protections for individuals seeking medical assistance during drug or alcohol-related emergencies.
-It introduces new legal language that clarifies that individuals who, in good faith, seek help for someone experiencing an overdose will not face charges related to the possession of controlled substances or drug paraphernalia, nor will they be prosecuted for operating a drug-involved premises if the evidence for such charges arises from their seeking of medical assistance.
+It establishes that individuals who, in good faith, seek help for someone experiencing an overdose will not face charges related to the possession of controlled substances or drug paraphernalia, nor for operating a drug-involved premises, provided that the evidence for such charges was obtained as a result of seeking medical assistance.
+Additionally, individuals who experience an overdose themselves will also be granted immunity from similar charges under the same conditions.

-Additionally, the bill extends this immunity to individuals who experience an overdose themselves, protecting them from prosecution for similar offenses.
-Importantly, the bill also includes a provision that extends immunity to violations of bail, probation, and/or parole conditions related to these offenses.
-This act is designed to encourage individuals to seek help in overdose situations without fear of legal repercussions.
-The act will take effect upon passage.
+Furthermore, the bill introduces a new provision that extends this immunity to violations of bail, probation, and/or parole related to the aforementioned offenses.
+This change aims to encourage individuals to seek emergency medical help without fear of legal repercussions.
+The act will take effect immediately upon passage.

 Statutes affected: 926: 21-28.9-4